FAQs

 Do you offer “regular” vet care, like vaccines and surgery?

 Nope.
 Just quality of life care.
-Which includes a lot of things: pain management, physical rehabilitation, weight loss, education, a lot of discussions … so that keeps Dr. Renée plenty busy.
+Which includes a lot of things: pain management, acupuncture, physical rehabilitation, weight loss, education, a lot of discussions … so that keeps Dr. Renée plenty busy.

 Do you only see old animals?